 Simplified Chinese: The new systemWe know now that Simplified Chinese is a version of Traditional Chinese with simpler characters.
 It differs in two ways from the traditional system:

-- fewer strokes are needed to write a character; and
+- Fewer strokes are needed to write a character.

-- fewer characters in common use (this means that two different characters are now written with the same character).
+- Fewer characters in common use (this means that two different characters are written with the same character).

 In both Taiwan and Hong Kong, Traditional Chinese characters are seen profusely in advertisements, slogans, signs, and even television subtitles.
 Several universities have made the switch to using and teaching in Traditional Chinese because students were not able to understand the Simplified Chinese.